Places Menu

 Εφεσος – "Desirable"

-Ancient city on western coast of Asia Minor (modern-day Turkey)
+Located on western coast of Asia Minor (modern-day Turkey) / Important business center

 -